dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Polybase.md

  > Polybase has 1 MB row size limit when working with Azure Synapse and 32kb when working with Azure SQL Server

 The fastest and most scalable way to load data into [Azure Synapse Analytics](../Azure%20Analytics%20Services/Azure%20Synapse%20Analytics/Azure%20Synapse%20Analytics.md) is by using Polybase
-They allow to access data in Blob and ADLS using T-SQL
+It also allow to access data in Blob and ADLS using T-SQL

 ---